RMS Adriatic: Later career and demise

 In 1929, cruises no longer managed to be profitable enough.
 The Adriatic was put to rest in Liverpool throughout the winter as the economic crisis erupted.
 She was now only used during the summer.
-The arrival of the Britannic and the Georgic further contributed to rendering the Adriatic useless.
+The arrival of the Britannic and the Georgic further contributed to rendering the Adriatic redundant as these ships proved to be profitable whilst 'The Big Four' sustained losses.
+From 3 May 1930, Adriatic began monthly calls at Glasgow and Belfast in place of Queenstown.
 She served as an experimental ground for a very low-cost weekend cruise in the summer of 1931, but the operation was inconclusive and her September cruises were cancelled.
 In 1932, the Cedric was scrapped.
 She was followed the following year by the Baltic.
 Nevertheless, the company decided to keep the Adriatic as a reserve ship, as the British economy seemed to recover little by little.
 The following summers were not more prolific and the liner only made a few cruises off the Iberian Peninsula and occasional crossings of the Atlantic.

 In 1934, Adriatics code letters HKNW were superseded by the call sign GLSJ.

 On 24 February 1934, the Adriatic made her last transatlantic crossing.
 After 's successful 1933 "Peace Cruise" in the Baltic, in 1934, the British Boy Scouts and Girl Guides chartered her for a similar cruise with Robert Baden-Powell on board in the Mediterranean, under the command of Commander CP Freeman, RD.
 Adriatic sailed from Liverpool on 29 March 1934, and called at Gibraltar, Villefranche-sur-Mer, Malta, Algiers, and Lisbon.
 During that spring, White Star Line merged with its rival Cunard Line forming Cunard-White Star Line.
 The Adriatic became part of the new fleet, but was clearly superfluous given her age.
 After a final voyage in September, she was taken off service, and sold in November to Japanese shipbreakers for £48,000.
 She left Liverpool for the last time on 19 December 1934, her longest voyage ever; to be scrapped at Osaka, Japan, in 1935.